j2store/userguide/pricing.md

 * First select the dates, between which you wish to set the advanced price.

 * Then enter the minimum quantity required to avail this special price.
+This is optional and if there is no minimum quantity required, just leave it as empty.

 * Select the customer group to which you offer this special price.